-Whether you are rich or poor, the worst of criminals or the Nobel Peace prize winner, you will stand before God and give an account.
+Whether you are rich or poor, the worst of criminals or a Nobel Peace Prize winner, you will stand before God and give an account.
 Does this concern you, dear friend?

 Jesus Christ the Redeemer

 Jesus lived in perfect obedience to His Father, performed many miracles, healed the brokenhearted, and showed us perfect love, kindness, humility, patience, and compassion.
 In God’s perfect timing, Jesus sacrificed His own life on the cross so that sinners could be saved from eternal death (Romans 5:6-11).
 Not only was Jesus punished for crimes He did not commit, and not only did He shed His blood to wash away the sins of His people, but He suffered the furious, eternal wrath of God in the place of all who would believe in Him.
+It actually pleased the Father to crush and bruise His only Son to satisfy His justice so that He could justify (declare ‘not guilty’) the one who has faith in Jesus (Isaiah 53:10; Romans 3:21-26).
 That is the perfect, sacrificial love that God demonstrated toward sinners (Romans 5:8; 1 John 4:9-10).
-And not only that, but it pleased the Father to crush and bruise His only Son to satisfy His justice so that He could justify (declare ‘not guilty’) the one who has faith in Jesus (Isaiah 53:10; Romans 3:21-26).
 After God’s wrath was satisfied, Jesus then victoriously gave up His spirit and died on the cross (Matthew 27:45-54).